Our aims and commitments to clients are:

 Health records are subject to special legislation e.g. children’s records are kept until age 26 and adult records for 8 years after the last contact with the service.
 For more information please visit;

-Under GDPR you have the right to obtain information about the personal data we hold/process about you and your child.
+Under GDPR families have the right to obtain information about the personal data we hold/process about families.

-You are able to exercise certain rights in relation to your personal data that we process.
-These are set out in more detail at https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/
+Families are able to exercise certain rights in relation to personal data that we process.
+These are set out in more detail at

 In relation to a Subject Access Right request, you may request that we inform you of the data we hold about you and how we process it.
 A fee may be charged for each request.